 Our registration year is from 01 April to 31 March.
 They run to the end of the registration year.

 Our registration fees for 2021/22 are as follow:

 - Registrant (pre retired) £132.00

 Registrant (full) category: Most registrants are in this category, it is for registrants who have been qualified for two or more years, are clinically active and seeing patients.

 Newly qualified category: Registrants who graduated from a BPC accredited training within the last two years and have not been a BPC registrant prior to this.

 Pre-retired category: Registrants winding down their practice and not accepting new patients.
 Registration under this category is limited to a maximum period of 5 years and a maximum of 120 hours of clinical practice / patient contact per annum.

 NHS category: Registrants only working clinically in the NHS, have no other clinical work and are subject to the NHS clinical governance requirements.

-Supervisory / Teacher category: Registrants not seeing patients but wish to continue to supervise and teach within training courses which require BPC registration.
+Supervisory / Teacher categories: Registrants not seeing patients but wish to continue to supervise or teach within training courses which require BPC registration.

 Deferred category: Registrants not currently seeing patients in the UK (for example, taking a career break or working overseas).
 Deferred Registrants are not required to undertake CPD nor are they subject to the Ethical Guidelines or Complaints Procedure as they will not be seeing patients within the UK.